danieldaudu65/countries-api/README.md

 ## Potential Improvements

 - Enhance caching strategies
-- Add more detailed error handling
+- Added more detailed error handling
-- Implement more advanced filtering and sorting options
+- Implemented more advanced filtering and sorting options

+## Contributions

+- Feel free to submit issues or pull requests.
+Contributions are welcome!